tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 ## How to use a custom archetype?

 In this case, we need to specify the groupId and artifactId of the archetype to be able to use a custom one.
-As example, let's see the [archetype provided by Adobe for AEM](https://github.com/adobe/aem-project-archetype):
+As an example, let's see the [archetype provided by Adobe for AEM](https://github.com/adobe/aem-project-archetype):

 ```
 mvn archetype:generate  \